 And then I, and then I proceeded to go through even more failures because, uh, I was hiring operation managers and paying them very well.
 Six figures to help me, um, and these guys absolutely just couldn’t do the job and these are guys that were high up in other companies as well.
 And so I went through for those.
 So if you look at multiple years, the next, you know, from eight to 13 or 14, you know, I was having these failures with four ops guys and then I just took it back over myself.
 And um, which was, I wouldn’t really recommend that because I had moved up and I was trying to keep going from that, but I had to throw myself straight back in the day to day, second by second operations.
 And um, I did that until two years ago.
 And now I have found a fantastic operations manager and he can handle the 16 trucks with no problem.

 So now I’m starting to climb up again and I’m really focused on working instead of working in it as hard as I was, I’m now again, focus working on it.
 Fantastic.
 So that’d be great.
 Great.
 Great background.
 We’re going to get a sense of where you’re at.
 Some of the struggles over the years.
 Obviously you’re, you’re in a better place now and the company’s continuing to move in a positive direction.
 I’d like to shift our focus now to marketing, right?
 The whole purpose of this podcast is how are companies like yours marketing to keep the full agreeing to keep the trucks running and really to keep the business moving forward.
 So for me, you know, marketing breaks down to three core elements, market message and media market and being quoted is that you sell to and then kind of the unique demographics of those ideal customers.
-A message being what you say, how you position yourself, that makes somebody want to choose nick’s plumbing versus all the other options.
+A message being what you say, how you position yourself, that makes somebody want to choose nick’s plumbing and air conditioning versus all the other options.
 And then the media comes into play, like how do you get that message in front of that ideal customer?
 What’s the marketing mix look like?
 So let’s start with your, your market.
 How do you define your ideal customer?
 They’re in the, in the area that you serve.

 Early on when I first started, I made the decision to where I need to instead of focusing on everything I need to pick close to home areas to really focus on and spend my money that I didn’t have because remember I lost it all.
 Really focus on where I was.
 And currently the old owner, uh, within the Houston heights and he had been there since 1979.
 So he had already had a pretty good presence in the heights and Montrose as well, but not nearly as much as the height.
 So what I did is I focused on those two territories and a lot of it was just word of mouth and me going and showing up the different meetings of what I could, like chamber meetings and that’s kind of where I started going and growing.
 I’m from there.
 And then our listeners that aren’t familiar with the area, like how far would you say that is from where your office was based on how far is that?